Æthelberht II of East Anglia: Death and canonisation

-Æthelberht was put to death by Offa under unclear circumstances, apparently at the royal vill at Sutton Walls.
+Æthelberht was put to death by Offa under unclear circumstances.
+According to the historian Andy Todd, Æthelberht was killed at the royal estate of Sutton in Herefordshire, while Michael Lapidge locates the murder at the nearby village of Marden.
 According to the Anglo-Saxon Chronicle, he was beheaded.
+Medieval sources tell how he was captured while visiting his intended bride Ælfthryth and was then murdered and buried.
+While the Passio S. Æthelberhti implies that Offa's queen, Cynethryth, was complicit in the murder, she becomes the focus of the plot in later versions of the story.

+John of Worcester in the 12th century declared that Cynethryth persuaded her husband to kill his guest.
+Roger of Wendover in the 13th century, whose account is borrowed by Matthew Paris, offers a story in which Cynethryth personally oversees a trap in which Æthelberht falls into a pit in his bedroom, at the bottom of which her executioners were waiting.
+Roger was based at the Abbey of St Albans which was founded by King Offa.
+Matthew Firth argues that Roger had vested interest in absolving Offa of his role in the martyrdom of the saint.

-Mediaeval sources tell how he was captured while visiting his future bride Ælfthyth and was then murdered and buried.
-In Richard of Cirencester's account, which cannot be substantiated, Offa's evil queen Cynethryth persuaded her husband to kill his guest, who was then bound and beheaded by a certain Grimbert, and his body disposed of.
-The mediaeval historian John Brompton's Chronicon describes how the king's detached head fell off a cart into a ditch where it was found, before it restored a blind man's sight.
-According to the Chronicon, Ælfthyth became a recluse at Crowland and her remorseful father founded monasteries, gave land to the Church and travelled on a pilgrimage to Rome.
+Richard of Cirencester, writing in the 15th century, states that Æthelberht was bound and beheaded by a certain Grimbert, at the queen's urging, and disposed of his body.
+Another 15th-century text, Chronicon attributed to John Brompton, reports how the King's detached head fell off a cart into a ditch where it was found, before it restored a blind man's sight.
+According to the Chronicon, Ælfthryth became a recluse at Crowland and her remorseful father founded monasteries, gave land to the Church and travelled on a pilgrimage to Rome.

 The execution of an Anglo-Saxon king on the orders of another ruler was very rare, although criminals were hanged and beheaded, as has been discovered at Sutton Hoo. Æthelberht's death made the possibility of any peaceful union between the Anglian peoples, including Mercia, less likely than before.

-In 2014, metal-detectorist Darrin Simpson found a coin minted by Æthelbert in a Sussex field.
-Such coins, struck as a sign of independence, may have led to Æthelbert's death.
-It sold at auction on 11 June 2014 for £78,000.

 Legacy

 Veneration

-After his death, Æthelberht was canonised by the English Church.
-A number of Lives of St Æthelberht were written during the Middle Ages, including those by Gerald of Wales and Osbert of Clare in the 12th century, and hagiographies by Roger of Wendover and Matthew Paris the following century.